 For example, because the agent is smaller than the environment, there can be other copies of the agent, or things very similar to the agent.
 This leads to contentious decision-theory problems such as the Twin Prisoner's Dilemma and Newcomb's problem.

-We could instead try to use probability to formalize counterfactuals, but this won’t work either.
-If we try to calculate the expected utility of our actions by Bayesian conditioning, as is common, knowing our own behavior leads to a divide-by-zero error when we try to calculate the expected utility of actions we know we don't take: implies , which implies , which implies
+If we try to calculate the expected utility of our actions by Bayesian conditioning, as is common, knowing our own behavior leads to a divide-by-zero error when we try to calculate the expected utility of actions we know we don't take: ¬A implies P(A)=0, which implies P(B&A)=0, which implies

 Because the agent doesn't know how to separate itself from the environment, it gets gnashing internal gears when it tries to imagine taking different actions.